2-alchemists/krossboard-docs/content/contact/support.md

 Krossboard is a fast moving product, developed using agile and continuous delivery methodology.
 Make sure to always use a recommended version of the product.

-That said, we treat any feedback or issues with a special care and with the priority it deserves.
+We treat any feedback or issues with a special care and with the priority it deserves.

 ## Submit an issue
 You're experiencing a problem, please open an issue through our [issue tracker](https://github.com/2-alchemists/krossboard).